 \subsection{Generating high-quality KG-grounded bottom-up curricula}

 Once a reliable abstraction, such as a domain-specific KG, is obtained, the next critical building block is to leverage it as an active training engine rather than a static database.
-Traditional top-down training relies on models passively absorbing co-occurrences from vast, unstructured general text corpora.
-However, to approach true intelligence, we must adopt a bottom-up methodology that teaches a model how to think.
 By treating a reliable KG as a data foundry, we can systematically traverse its explicit domain primitives (represented as head-relation-tail triples) to synthesize a dense, high-quality reasoning curriculum.
-This ensures the training data inherently captures the fundamental axioms of the domain.
+This ensures the training data inherently capture the fundamental axioms of the domain.

 This paradigm was rigorously demonstrated in \citep{dedhia2025bottom}.
 It uses a medical KG to generate a vast curriculum designed to impart deep domain expertise.
 Rather than simply extracting isolated facts, the pipeline synthesizes multi-hop reasoning tasks by connecting disparate medical concepts through logical paths.
-The result is a comprehensive training set comprising over $24,000$ reasoning tasks, each paired with a detailed thinking trace that models the step-by-step logic required to reach a conclusion.
+The result is a comprehensive training set, comprising over $24,000$ reasoning tasks, each paired with a detailed thinking trace that models the step-by-step logic required to reach a conclusion.
 Fine-tuning a 32B SLM on this explicitly grounded data led to the development of QwQ-Med-3: a model uniquely equipped with internalized medical primitives.

-The resulting capabilities of QwQ-Med-3 showcase how this curriculum realizes our core vision of building specialized superintelligence.
-Evaluated on ICD-Bench, a rigorous suite featuring 3,675 complex questions across 15 distinct medical domains, the model demonstrated expert-level reasoning that significantly outperforms larger, state-of-the-art generalist models \citep{dedhia2025bottom}.
+The resulting capabilities of QwQ-Med-3 showcase how this curriculum realizes our core vision of building DSS.
+Evaluated on ICD-Bench, a rigorous suite featuring 3,675 complex questions across 15 distinct medical domains, the model demonstrates expert-level reasoning that significantly outperforms larger, state-of-the-art generalist models \citep{dedhia2025bottom}.
 Notably, even though the model is trained on shorter 1-to-3 hop KG paths, it successfully generalizes to unseen, complex 2- to 5-hop scenarios during testing.
-This shows that by grounding a curriculum in verifiable abstractions, we can efficiently teach small models to deeply compose domain concepts.
+This shows that by grounding a curriculum in verifiable abstractions, we can efficiently teach SLMs to deeply compose domain concepts.